csev/dj4e/assn/dj4e_install52.md

 Installing Django 5.2 on PythonAnywhere
 =======================================

-**Note** Starting May 2025, this course is transitioning from using Django 4.2 to Django 5.2 - If you started the course using Django 4.2 - you can finish the course using Django 4.2 but if you are starting the course June 2025 or later, you should use Django 5.2.
-If you want to use Django 4.2, please follow the
-<a href="dj4e_install.md">install instructions for Django 4.2</a> to install Django 4.2.

 Before you start this assignment, you should already have signed up for a
 <a href="https://www.pythonanywhere.com" target="_blank">PythonAnywhere</a>
 account and be logged in on your account.
 You should be able to complete all